ninode/wireless/apps/wifi_sta/config_driver_readme.md

 # WLAN STA

-This example application shows how to use the PIC32MZW1 WLAN APIs to configure the device in STA mode.
+This example application shows how to use the PIC32MZW1 WLAN APIs to configure the device in STA mode directly using the WLAN driver APIs.

 ## Description